 If Appetite Loss is Accompanied by Other Symptoms

-When you experience other symptoms alongside your loss of appetite, it’s important to pay attention and seek medical advice.
+When you experience other symptoms alongside losing appetite, paying attention and seeking medical advice is important.

-Nausea, stress, and an underlying condition could all be contributing factors to your lack of hunger.
+Nausea, stress, and an underlying condition could all contribute to your lack of hunger.
 It’s possible that cytokines, proteins involved in inflammation, are affecting your appetite regulation.

 Additionally, certain medications or treatments can have side effects that suppress your appetite.
 By consulting a healthcare professional and addressing any accompanying symptoms, you can determine the root cause of your appetite loss and receive proper treatment.